 ...
 AN "APPROACH TO LEARNING THAT MEETS EACH CHILD WHERE THEY ARE AND PREPARES THEM TO SUCCEED ..." from the Christchurch School Identity Statement

-At Christchurch School, approximately 25% of the student population is enrolled in our Learning Skills Program (LSP).
+At our boarding school, approximately 25% of the student population is enrolled in our Learning Skills Program (LSP).
 Our Learning Center is centrally located on campus and is connected to all aspects of school life as a valuable resource center for both students and faculty.
-Services are customized and tailored to each student’s needs.
+Services are customized and tailored to each student’s learning differences and needs.

 ADHD (Inattentive,Hyperactive-impulsive, or combined); Dyslexia or other language-based Learning Disabilities (LBLD); Specific Learning Disorders (SLD in reading, mathematics or written expression); Executive Function weaknesses; Processing Speed deficits; Working Memory deficits.